November 3, 2006

 marriage rights increase over time and each culture sets parameters for

-this-- sometimes it is many years before the couple live together or sleep
+this-- sometimes it is many years before the couple live together or

 together;